cheungdaven/DeepRec/README.md

   year={2017}
 }
 ```
-Thank you for your support!
+Thank you for your support!！！

 Contributions and issues are always welcome.
 You can also contact me via email: cheungshuai@outlook.com